Editor in Chief: Dr. Garey Fox, North Carolina State University, Raleigh, NC

 This peer-reviewed journal publishes applications of engineering and technology research that address agricultural, food, and biological systems problems.
 Submissions must include results of practical experiences, tests, or trials presented in a manner and style that will allow easy adaptation by others; results of reviews or studies of installations or applications with substantially new or significant information not readily available in other refereed publications; or a description of successful methods of techniques of education, outreach, or technology transfer.

 Why publish with us?
-Meet our Editor in Chief.
+Meet our previous Editor in Chief.

 Read about publishing in Navigating the Publication Process: An ASABE Journals’ Perspective.
 Review the 2019 journal survey results in Changes to ASABE Journals Guided by Member Feedback.

-Convert your AIM presentation to a journal article and receive a page charge discount of $100 or 10%, if over 10 pages for the final layout.
-You must be registered for the annual meeting, present your work at the AIM, and submit your manuscript to ScholarOne by October 1, 2021.
+Further develop your AIM non-refereed presentation into a high-quality peer reviewed manuscript, submit to the ASABE journals, and receive a page charge discount of $100 or 10%, if over 10 pages for the final layout.
+You must be registered for the annual meeting, present your work at the AIM, and submit your manuscript to ScholarOne by October 1, 2024.
+Note that all manuscripts must go through our high-quality review process to be published in the ASABE journals.
 When uploading to ScholarOne, at the end of Step 1: Type, Title, & Abstract, be sure to select the special collection Annual International Meeting (AIM) Discount and include in your cover letter your AIM paper number.

 Editor's Choice